mykola216/sht/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.23 =
+Fixes related to WooCommerce attributes & categories not getting displayed in Smart Manager grid along with other important fixes.
+Recommended upgrade.

+= 3.9.22 =
+WooCommerce v3.0+ compatibility, fixes for type of undefined error along with other important fixes.
+Recommended upgrade.

 = 3.9.21 =
 Fixes related '.00' getting trimmed off when saving 'price/sales price' field using Smart Manager along with other important fixes.
 Recommended upgrade.